 It is the responsibility of solely the providing party to ensure that it is the sole author and owner of the copyright for any such media material made available under this provision, or alternatively that they have obtained permission from the copyright holders to thus provide the entries on their behalf; and to ensure that all the necessary permissions are obtained from people, technology, or other protected objects photographed, pictured, recorded or otherwise represented in the entry.
 The providing parties, or their respective original source, retain the copyright to all media material such transmitted.

-Media material obtained during mutual activities of the competition:
+Media material obtained during mutual activities of the Competition:

-The Teams and Organizers agree that any media material relating to the Competition and taken during mutual activities of the Competition, including, but not limited to, its outreach and preparatory activities, its award ceremonies, or any AUV launch and recovery events, may be used by both parties to promote, document, publish and communicate to the public the competition in all its aspects, in any media, worldwide, without further payment or consideration.
+The Teams and Organizers agree that any media material relating to the Competition and taken during mutual activities of the Competition, including, but not limited to, its outreach and preparatory activities, its award ceremonies, or any AUV launch and recovery events, may be used by both parties to promote, document, publish and communicate to the public the Competition in all its aspects, in any media, worldwide, without further payment or consideration.
 Teams and Organizers grant each other permission to provide to third-party media outlets, under the condition of proper attribution to the copyright holder, any such material obtained.
 Both parties further retain the right to reproduce any media material for exhibition purposes.

 Third-party claims and unauthorized use